Fabrizio Poggi: Biography

 In 2011, Poggi released "Live in Texas", an album recorded entirely live in Texas.
-Among the guest musicians on the disc: Flaco Jimenez; Marcia Ball; Floyd Domino; Ponty Bone; Debbi Walton; and Tommy Elskes.
+Among the guest musicians on the disc are: Flaco Jimenez; Marcia Ball; Floyd Domino; Ponty Bone; Debbi Walton; and Tommy Elskes.

 He has published two books: Il soffio dell'anima (blues harmonica and blues harmonica players) published by Ricordi in 2005, and Angeli Perduti del Mississippi (stories and legends of the blues) published by Meridiano Zero in 2010, with the cover designed by Robert Crumb.

-In 2011 and 2012, the US magazine, Blues Revue, chose for an insert CD attached to the magazine, along with North Mississippi All Stars, Mavis Staples, Ruthie Foster and Bob Margolin.
+In 2011 and 2012, the US magazine, Blues Revue, chose him for an insert CD attached to the magazine, along with North Mississippi All Stars, Mavis Staples, Ruthie Foster and Bob Margolin.
 Harpway 61, an instrumental album dedicated to the harmonica was released in May 2012.
 Spirit of Mercy a collection of blues and spiritual songs from previous albums Mercy and Spirit & Freedom was released in In February 2013.
 Actor and musician Dan Aykroyd, the Elwood Blues of the Blues Brothers, called Poggi "an extraordinary harmonica player" in his radio broadcast "TheBluesMobile".
 In September 2013, he appeared both as a musician and as producer for Guy Davis' Juba Dance, which premiered at the BBC in London.
-The album came in first place in the ranking of most broadcasts by American Radio, and the was nominated for the Blues Music Awards 2014 for Best Acoustic Album.
+The album came in first place in the ranking of most broadcasts by American Radio, and was nominated in the Blues Music Awards 2014 for Best Acoustic Album.

 In 2014, he released Spaghetti Juke Joint featuring Ronnie Earl, Bob Margolin and Sonny Landreth.

-2016 found him in Texas again to record Texas Blues Voices with such esteemed guests as Ruthie Foster; Miss Lavelle White; W.C.
+2016 found him in Texas again to record Texas Blues Voices with guests Ruthie Foster; Miss Lavelle White; W.C.
 Clark; Carolyn Wonderland; Shelley King; Mike Zito; Bobby Mack; Donnie Price, and Dony Winn.
 In February 2016, he played at the Carnegie Hall with Guy Davis, Eric Burdon and Buddy Guy.
 In March 2017, MC Records released Sonny & Brownie's Last Train by Guy Davis and Fabrizio Poggi.
 A look back to Brownie McGhee and Sonny Terry.
 Poggi is also the producer of the record.

 In November 2017, he was nominated for the 2018 Grammy Award for Best Traditional Blues Album of the Year.

 In May 2018, he was nominated for a Blues Music Awards nominee for the album.

 In June 2020, Appaloosa Records released For You.

 In December 2020 he was nominated as Artist of the Year by the American magazine, Bluebird Reviews.

 In February 2021 he was the first European to appear on the cover of the American magazine Blues Blast Magazine.